kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 together.
 To start, we'll create a pod and specify which node it should run on.

-We'll continue running our nginx example pod.
+We'll continue running our nginx example pod from the earlier posts.
 Get [the pod manifest][nginx-with-nodename], which specifies which containers to run.
 We specify the node to run on by setting the `nodeName` field.
 Edit the file and set it to run on one of your nodes.
 I picked `node2`.